Floating

 Winback Email Advertisement by Martha & Marley Spoon

-Sometimes, despite your best efforts, some customers choose to forget you.
-Or let’s say they don’t need you anymore.
-Reengagement emails work wonders for a brand or business in such a situation.
-Winback or re-engagement emails invokes nostalgia, offer a comeback discount, and urge the customer to give you a second chance.
+Sometimes, despite your best efforts, some customers can forget you.
+Re-engagement emails work wonders for a brand or business in such a situation.
+Winback emails invoke nostalgia, offer a comeback discount, and urge the customer to give you a second chance.
 Look at the following email by Martha & Marley Spoon:

 Subject Line: Brian, we miss you!